EngDePal/REST_AI_Server/README.md

             - Telepath Skilltree: Utilizing an ontology, this plug-in simulates unlocking new robot abilities by using a level counter
             - Telepath Sync: Demonstrates a way to control two robots with the same base code

-        Telepath Blueprints - a ontology based approach to dynamic robot control:
+        Telepath Blueprints - an ontology based approach to dynamic robot control:
             This plugin relies on a ontology modeling products, their individual parts, assembly instructions for each part and the necessary assembly actions.
-By querying the relations between these elements it is able to determine a correct course of action.
-This might be especially interesting for large and complex processes, since the initial time investment is offset by having a system dynamically adapting to changes in assembly conditions, which is not seen in linear and static robot programs.
+By querying the relations between these elements, it is able to determine a correct course of action.
+This approach might be especially interesting for human-robot-collaboration, since the initial time investment is offset by having a system dynamically adapt to changes in assembly conditions, which is not seen in linear and static robot programs.
 The plug-in offers two example products, a drawing of a house and a stickman.

 _________________________________________

 3. Installation Guide

     Pre-requisites:
-        -  A MacOS or Windows device
+        -  A MacOS or Windows device (Linux should work, but was not tested)
         -  Python
         -  Git
         -  An IDE (e.g. VS Code)